 Linalool in Everyday Life

-The possible therapeutic uses of linalool are extensive.
+The potential linalool benefits and therapeutic effects are extensive.
 Many look to linalool as a natural tool for stress relief.
 Researchers are also exploring its potential use to mediate symptoms of Alzheimer’s.

 One scientific study revealed that linalool demonstrated strong antimicrobial activity against bacteria found in the mouth.
 As a result, the researchers recommended toothpaste and gargling solutions with low concentrations (less than 0.4 milligrams per milliliter) of linalool.